utsnlp/utsnlp.github.io/README.md

 jekyll serve
 ```

 Open your browser and review the website at: http://localhost:4000.
+When the server is running, make your changes and refresh the website to review the changes.
 Once you have finished updating, commit your changes and push them to Github.

 ### Update Directly